Hanzo (Overwatch): Reception

 Shortly after the game came out, Hanzo was described as a "fan favorite" by Matt Kim of Inverse and "one of the more colorful characters" of the cast in the game by Motherboard's Emmanuel Maiberg.
 In Twinfinite's competition for "Gaming's Best 2017 Archer", Hanzo won in two out of four categories; "Arrow Variety" and "Fashion Style".
-Justing Chang stated that "he may take a lot of time to learn, but once you do, it pays off, and you’ll be one of the best snipers in your team while you play Overwatch."
+Justin Carter stated that "he may take a lot of time to learn, but once you do, it pays off, and you’ll be one of the best snipers in your team while you play Overwatch."

-The character has received a positive critical reception.
-VG247 referred to him as "the closest to a stealth ninja character" in Overwatch, noting that his abilities make him useful for finding and scattering opponents.
-Matt Whittaker of Hardcore Gamer wrote that Hanzo is "a sniper whose arrows do massive damage upon contact [and] is the type of hero that needs a bit of practice time before one feels totally comfortable", believing that player who practice with him will be able easily defeat their opponents.
-His Dragonstrike ability has also been well received for being able to kill the opposing team in seconds under the right circumstances.

 Within the gaming community, players that frequently select Hanzo as their character are often derogatorily called "Hanzo mains", as other players typically feel the "Hanzo mains" are not sufficiently skilled with the character to contribute to the team's effort.
 Such "Hanzo mains" are frequently ridiculed or told to switch to other characters.
 Some have even have been reported for abusive behavior through Blizzard's system for selecting Hanzo.
 Kotaku spoke to several players who frequently play Hanzo; these players felt that Hanzo was one of the more well-balanced characters once one becomes skilled at playing him.
 Additionally, they stated that the hate towards Hanzo is more likely from other players feeling a Hanzo player makes for a good scapegoat when the team is otherwise not cohesive.